Part 11: Introduction to Communications

 Adding a modulator to the transmitter

-Communications allows you to select from multiple modulators including user-defined modulators.
-Bi-phase shift keying (BPSK) is the default modulator in STK.
-You will change that to quadrature phase shift keying (QPSK).
-QPSK converts digital bits into pairs.
-This decreases the data bit rate to half, which allows space for other users on the same channel.
+Change that to quadrature phase shift keying (QPSK).
+QPSK converts digital bits into pairs; this decreases the data bit rate to half, which allows space for other users on the same channel.

 1. Select the Modulator tab.

-2. Open the Name: shortcut menu.
+2. Open the Name dropdown list.

 3. Select QPSK.